By: Diane Williams

-Human resource managers are forced with the task of identifying a job applicant’s intention.
-Not all applicants are blessed with the same kind of enthusiasm that new graduates have in them.
-Some would just waltz inside for a quick interview while others just need that much-needed experience.
+Human resource managers have the daunting task of telling a job applicant’s intention.
+Not all job applicants, however, possess the same enthusiasm that new graduates have in them.
+Further, a few would just waltz in for a quick interview while others just need that much-needed experience.
+So, what type of job applicant are you?

-Different jobseekers have different personas, and you may find yourself belonging to these enumerated categories:
+Different job seekers have different personas, and you may find yourself belonging to one of these categories:

 1. The Proud and Award-Conscious Applicant

-These guys are probably the strongest link; however, employers think that merely focusing on an applicant’s trophy case is just wrong.
-Applicants often flaunt their medals on their portfolios and employers find that very creepy.
+These guysmay be the strongest link.
+However, employers think that focusing merely on an applicant’s trophy case is just wrong.
+In addition, applicants often flaunt their medals on their portfolios and employers find that very creepy.

 2. The Reserved One

 Hiring managers often question themselves as, “What was I thinking inviting this person over for an interview?”
-Reserved jobseekers wander into space, stammering in front of the interviewer and are not sure where they really are.
-Most reserved applicants happen to be ‘new graduates’ who are still in the process of learning the do’s and don’ts of an interview.
+Reserved job seekers wander into space, stammering in front of the interviewer and are not sure where they really are.
+Most reserved applicants happen to be ‘new graduates’ who are still learning the do’s and don’ts of a job interview.

 3. The ‘I am just here to try my luck’ Applicant

-It is very sad to see applicants not exerting effort to get a job.
-Scores of applicants enter the interview room without appreciating the interviewer’s time to extract personal information out from them.
+It’s very sad to see applicants not exerting efforts to get a job.
+In addition, scores enter the interview room without appreciating the interviewer’s time to extract personal information out from them.

 4. The Jumper

-This is a reference to the sci-fi flick, Jumper, where the hero has the uncanny ability to hop from one place to another through teleportation.
-Aspirants who jump from one job to another after a week or month is not uncanny, it is unprofessional and hiring managers stay away from these people.
+This one is a reference to the sci-fi flick, Jumper, where the hero has the strange ability to hop from one place to another through teleportation.
+Aspirants who jump from one job to another after a week or month is not uncanny, they are unprofessional.
+Hence, hiring managers stay away from these people.

 5. The Currently Employed Applicant

 Do not play it safe.
-Applicants who are still currently employed should not waste their time looking for a job.
-If you are unhappy with your job, then resign and look for another opportunity.
+Applicants who are still employed should not waste their time looking for a job.
+Otherwise, if you are unhappy with your job, resign and look for another opportunity.

 Diane Williams has 15 years of experience mentoring human resource professionals and recruitment agency personnel.